TapasSahoo78/test_repository/README.md

-If you want to prevent a hidden input field from being submitted with the form when its display property is set to "none", you can disable it before the form submission.
-Here's how you can modify the previous example to achieve this:
+If you want to disable multiple fields based on certain conditions, you can iterate over those fields and disable them accordingly.
+Here's an example extending the previous one to disable multiple fields:

 ```html
 <!DOCTYPE html>